-Plant Biology/Plant Research Laboratories Monday Seminar Series, 4:10 PM, 101 Biochemistry Building.
+The Molecular Plant Sciences Monday Seminar Series, 4:00 PM, 101 Biochemistry Building.
 This seminar series includes talks that range from molecular science to ecology and evolution and is excellent for providing breadth to trainees.

 Plant Research Laboratories Tuesday Lunch Seminar, 12:00 PM, 168 Plant Biology Laboratory Building.
 This series includes talks from graduate students and postdoctoral researchers from PBHS participating laboratories.

 Biochemistry and Molecular Biology Colloquium Series, Thursdays at 11:00 AM, 101 Biochemistry Building.
 This seminar series has talks that cover the full range of topics relevant to PBHS trainees, ranging from molecular biology and biochemistry of plants, microbes and animals to computational structural biology.

 Science at the Edge, Fridays at 11:30 AM, 1400 Biomedical and Physical Sciences Building.
 SAT includes talks from leaders in the areas of gene expression in development and disease and quantitative biology, including systems biology.

 Ecology, Evolutionary Biology and Behavior Interdisciplinary Graduate Program Seminar Series, Thursdays, 3:30 PM in 118 Eppley Center.